-Convention Description boldface font Commands and keywords are in boldface . italic font Arguments for which you supply values are in italics . [] Elements in square brackets are optional. { x y z } Alternative keywords are grouped in braces and separated by vertical bars. [x y z] Optional alternative keywords are grouped in brackets and separated by vertical bars. string A nonquoted set of characters.
-Do not use quotation marks around the string or the string will include the quotation marks. screen font Terminal sessions and information the system displays are in screen font. boldface screen font Information you must enter is in boldface screen font. italic screen font Arguments for which you supply values are in italic screen font.
-This pointer highlights an important line of text in an example. ^ The symbol ^ represents the key labeled Control-for example, the key combination ^D in a screen display means hold down the Control key while you press the D key. < > Nonprinting characters, such as passwords, are in angle brackets.
+Convention Description boldface font Commands and keywords are in boldface . italic font Arguments for which you supply values are in italics . [] Elements in square brackets are optional. { x y z } Alternative keywords are grouped in braces and separated by vertical bars. [ x y z ] Optional alternative keywords are grouped in brackets and separated by vertical bars. string A nonquoted set of characters.
+Do not use quotation marks around the string or the string will include the quotation marks. screen font Terminal sessions and information the system displays are in screen font. boldface screen font Information you must enter is in boldface screen font. italic screen font Arguments for which you supply values are in italic screen font. &gt; This pointer highlights an important line of text in an example. ٨ The symbol ^ represents the key labeled Control-for example, the key combination ^D in a screen display means hold down the Control key while you press the D key. < > Nonprinting characters, such as passwords, are in angle brackets.

-Note Means reader take note .
-Notes contain helpful suggestions or references to material not covered in the
+• Notes use the following conventions: Note Means reader take note .
+Notes contain helpful suggestions or references to material not covered in the publication. ~ Timesavers use the following conventions: Means the described action saves time .

-publication.

-Timesavers use the following conventions:

-Ō

-esaver Means the described action saves time .
 You can save time by performing the action described in the paragraph.

-Tips use the following conventions:

-ρ

-ïp Means the information contains useful tips.

-Cautions use the following conventions:

-on Means reader be careful .
+0 Tips use the following conventions: ) Tip Means the information contains useful tips. • Cautions use the following conventions: Caution Means reader be careful .
 In this situation, you might do something that could result in equipment damage or loss of data.

-Warnings use the following conventions:

-٨
+Warnings use the following conventions: This warning symbol means danger.
+You are in a situation that could cause bodily injury.
+Before you work on any equipment, you must be aware of the hazards involved with electrical circuitry and familiar with standard practices for preventing accidents.